 SU does not require SAT subject tests.

 Yes, you can apply online using the Common Application.

 No; only one application is needed listing your intended major on the application.

 Yes; the application fee can be paid online using a credit card if you submit the Common Application online.
-Applicants submitting a paper application or Universal College Application will need to send payment by check.

 Yes; you would apply as a non-matriculated applicant which is a non-degree seeking student.

 No. In order to receive financial aid you need to be a matriculated student.